bluerobotics/ping-arduino/README.md

 [Change](https://docs.bluerobotics.com/ping-viewer/firmware-update/) the Ping device firmware to 9600 baud for this examples.

+> Note: If your arduino has multiple hardware serial interfaces, you can change the example to run with 115200 baud rate and with a hardware serial port.

 ## Arduino Library Installation

 This library can be found in the Arduino Library manager.
 To install the library, open the Arduino IDE and navigate to library manager with the menu items: *Sketch* -> *Include Library* -> *Manage Libraries*.
 Search for `Blue Robotics ping-arduino` to find the library, then click Install to install it.